ldbc/ldbc_snb_datagen_hadoop/README.md

 ### Setup

 This version of Datagen (v0.3.5) uses Hadoop to allow execution over multiple machines.
 Hadoop version 3.2.1 is recommended.
-(Datagen v0.4.0 and subsequent versions use Spark.)

 ### Configuration